How Important are Backlinks?

 While he didn’t distinguish between backlinks and content as being first and second most important, what matters is that we now have confirmation that backlinks are either number one or number two in Google’s eyes.

-So how important are backlinks?
+So how essential are backlinks?
 The answer appears to be “very important.”

 While Google is definitely moving towards a more “quality content over all else” algorithm, backlinks are just as important as they always have been, at least for the time being.